PrintUpscale

 How big can I print at 300 DPI?

 The safe quick rule: pixels ÷ 300 = inches.
 If your image is 6000×4000 px, a crisp 300 DPI print is about 20×13.3 in.
+Want this done for you?
+Try Max Print Size (by MP).

 Common megapixels → 300 DPI print sizes

 Approximate max size at ~3:2 aspect.
 You can go larger for posters viewed from farther away (150–200 DPI is often fine).
+For exact conversions, use the Print Size Calculator.

 MegapixelsPixels (approx)Max at 300 DPIMax at 200 DPI